 The Naturalization Interview and Test

 During your naturalization interview, a USCIS officer will ask you questions about your application and background.
-You will also take an English and civics test unless you qualify for an exemption.
+Unless you qualify for an exemption, you will also take a naturalization test which is made up of two components, an English and civics test.

-Your ability to speak English will be determined by a USCIS officer during your eligibility interview on Form N-400, Application for Naturalization.
+Your ability to speak and understand English will be determined by a USCIS officer during your eligibility interview on Form N-400, Application for Naturalization.

 You must read aloud one out of three sentences correctly to demonstrate an ability to read in English.
 The Reading Test Vocabulary List will help you study for the English reading portion of the naturalization test.
 The content focuses on civics and history topics.